-Once in a while I receive a message from my contact page from someone asking me how much I would charge for writing articles for them.
+Once in a while, I receive a message from my contact page from someone asking me how much I would charge for writing articles for them.
 Usually, when I receive this type of message, no matter what my answer might be, it’s too much for that potential client.

-The reason why this is the case, is because people want you to write their articles for peanuts.
+The reason why this is the case is because people want you to write their articles for peanuts.
 Recently, someone who asked me about writing articles for him told me that he gets articles for $1.50 to $2.00 a piece from writers in the Philippines.
 I replied to him that it was fine, but that “I” wasn’t the Salvation Army and just couldn’t help him writing articles for that price.

 Most people looking for writers want to pay you peanuts

-Most of the times, whomever is trying to find a writer for their blog or article marketing is trying to find the cheapest possible deal.
+Most of the times, whoever is trying to find a writer for their blog or article marketing is trying to find the cheapest possible deal.
 What this means for you, the writer, is that you are not going to make any real money out of such deals.
 Frankly, it’s not even worth opening your word document for anything that “doesn’t pay”.